 Overall objectives of financial reporting, specific information needs of equity investors and general information needs of other users.

-Elements of financial statements related to the measurement of financial position and financial performance are defined and applied to the presentation of financial reports items in financial statements.
-Conceptual framework for standards of financial reporting.
-Statutory disclosure requirements Generally accepted accounting practice, meaning, standard setting process and Application on the following standards.
+Elements of financial statements related to the measurement of financial position and financial performance are defined and applied to the presentation of financial reports

 Qualitative characteristics of financial reports are defined and applied to presentation and measurement issues.